 If you are financially successful and facing a divorce, it’s natural to be concerned about protecting your money and assets.

 We fight aggressively to ensure that your rights and interests are upheld in court hearings while also striving to advocate for fairness in the proceedings.
 Some of the key areas we focus on to ensure you get what you deserve include:

 - Correctly identify assets to ensure that you know what you can have or keep.

 - Properly value assets to help you understand the financial implication of what you are entitled to and their significance in shaping your life after the divorce.

 - Help to avoid emotionally charged decisions by providing professional financial guidance as you evaluate what to keep or let go as you part ways with your partner.

 You worked hard to achieve the assets shared in your marriage, and a divorce from your spouse should not take away all your efforts and gains.
-Do not let the mistake of working with the wrong attorney who has no experience in high net-worth divorces lead to such outcomes.
+Do not let the mistake of working with the wrong attorney or family law firm who has no experience in high net-worth divorces lead to such outcomes.

 What Is a Business Valuation Lawyer and What Do They Do?